-JLEN is advised by John Laing Capital Management (the advisers), a subsidiary of John Laing Group.
+JLEN is advised by John Laing Capital Management (JLCM or the advisers), a subsidiary of JLG.
 The team was headed up, until recently, by David Hardy and Chris Tanner.
-On 19 May 2017, JLEN announced that David Hardy would be moving to take up the lead advisor role at John Laing Infrastructure Fund, which is also advised by John Laing Capital Management.
+On 19 May 2017, JLEN announced that David Hardy would be moving to take up the lead advisor role at John Laing Infrastructure Fund (JLIF), which is also advised by JLCM.
 There is no overlap between the two funds.
 Chris Tanner, who has over 15 years' experience of investing in this area and has been joint head of the team since JLEN was launched, will take lead responsibility for the fund and a process is underway to recruit a replacement for David.

-Chris joined John Laing Capital Management in January 2014.
+Chris joined JLCM in January 2014.
 Prior to this, Chris was a principal in Henderson's private equity infrastructure team, often working closely with John Laing on a range of special projects, including the buying of investments in environmental infrastructure, as well as corporate refinancing and valuations.
-For the 18 months prior to joining the advisers, he was on secondment to John Laing Group, focused on renewable energy business as corporate finance director.
+For the 18 months prior to joining the advisers he was on secondment to JLG, focused on renewable energy business as corporate finance director.
 Before joining Henderson in 2007, Chris worked at PricewaterhouseCoopers for 11 years including seven years in the infrastructure concessions team, where he focused on project finance advisory for both public and private sector clients, covering a wide range of projects with a strong focus on the waste sector.

-Chris is assisted by Jane Tang (investment director) and Muxin Ma (senior investment manager), both of whom have extensive experience in the public-private partnership (PPP) and environmental infrastructure marketplace, and Gaby Amiel (asset manager) who is responsible for operations strategy for JLEN's wind and solar projects.
+He is assisted by Jane Tang (investment director) and Muxin Ma (senior investment manager), both of whom have extensive experience in the PPP and environmental infrastructure marketplace, and Gaby Amiel (asset manager) who is responsible for operations strategy for JLEN's wind and solar projects.

-JLEN's portfolio is focused currently on solar and wind power generation, anaerobic digestion, and waste and wastewater treatment
+JLEN's portfolio is focused currently on solar and wind power generation, and waste and wastewater treatment